jshawl/translatable/README.md

 # Translatable

-Open source, community first, localization as a service.
+Open source, community first, localization service.

+## Goals & Opinions

+- code once, edit many times in a UI
+- keys should be human readable and presentable
+- adding a localization should benefit everyone